NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 The goals of this award are:

-- To promote and improve knowledge of evidence-based SUD treatment among health care providers;
+- To promote the dissemination of SUD research findings, thereby improving knowledge and ultimately the utilization of evidence-based SUD treatment among health care providers

-- To facilitate the professional growth and development of future leaders in SUD management and research.
+- To facilitate the professional growth and development of future clinician leaders in SUD management.

 PURPOSE OF THE AWARD